 - If the client-supplied hostname does not exactly match any hostnames

 specified in the provisioned certificate map entries, the load balancer then

 searches for a certificate map entry containing a wildcard.
 For example,

 myorg.example.comdomain.
 If one exists, the load balancer searches within that certificate map entry for a certificate compatible with one of the cryptographic algorithms specified by the client.
 If it finds one, it uses that certificate to complete the handshake.

 - If the client supplies a hostname that does not match any exact or wildcard hostnames specified in all provisioned certificate map entries, or does not supply a hostname at all, and you have configured a primary certificate map entry, the load balancer searches within its primary certificate map entry for a certificate compatible with the cryptographic algorithms specified by the client.
 If it finds one, it uses that certificate to complete the handshake.
 If it does not find one, or if you have not configured a primary certificate map entry, the handshake fails and the load balancer rejects the connection.

 The load balancer selects a certificate within a certificate map entry based on the following:

 - Certificate type.
 If the connecting client supports the more secure ECDSA certificates, the load balancer prioritizes them over RSA certificates.
 If the client does not indicate support for ECDSA certificates, the load balancer serves an RSA certificate instead.

 - Certificate size.
 The load balancer prioritizes certificates from smallest to largest.

-The following rules apply to wildcard hostnames:
+The following rules apply to wildcard domain names: